-First we have the question of ethics.
+First, we have the question of ethics.
 Is it right or necessary to test new drugs on primates?
-In fact there has been some suggestions, mostly well founded, that too much stuff is tested on animals when we already know what it will do and this causes these animals needless suffering.
+In fact, there have been some suggestions, mostly well founded, that too much stuff is tested on animals when we already know what it will do and this causes these animals needless suffering.

 If you have a family member who has Alzheimer’s or Parkinson’s you are probably OK with us testing some drugs on animals that might save your family members life or their cognitive function.
 Considering the number of mice and rats that are poisoned each year for health and sanitation reasons it seems hard to object to research on rodents as long as it is done in a humane way.
 I will not try here to define humane and will leave that to the reader’s sensibilities.

 Far fewer people will be willing to see us test a host of drugs on primates, especially the big primates, like Gorillas and Baboons, which act so much like humans, unless this is absolutely necessary.